staghado/vit.cpp/README.md

     # install torch and timm
     pip install torch timm

-    # list available models
+    # list available models if needed
+    # note that not all models are supported
     python convert-pth-to-ggml.py --list

-    # convert the weights to gguf
+    # convert the weights to gguf : vit tiny with patch size of 16 and an image size of
+    # 384 pre-trained on ImageNet21k and fine-tuned on ImageNet1k
     python convert-pth-to-ggml.py --model_name vit_tiny_patch16_384.augreg_in21k_ft_in1k --ftype 1

 ## Build